nmidzic20/WattsUp/README.md

 Before running .NET project you have to have Docker installed and you have to run Docker database (see [here](#docker-database)).

 Open the project inside `backend` directory from `dev-backend` branch in Visual Studio.
+You can build and run project in docker by pressing on button at top that says `Docker`.

 ## Git workflow